-- (1) A market operator shall identify the conflicts of interest with clients that are likely to occur in the course of its business and adopt appropriate policies designed to minimise the impact of any conflict of interest. - (2) A market operator that is part of any financial group shall also consider the conflicts of interest that may arise as a result of its membership of that financial group. - (3) Policies designed to mitigate conflicts of interest shall include: - (a) refusing to act for clients in certain circumstances; - (b) where it is appropriate to act, disclosing the conflict of interest to the client;
+- (1) A market operator shall identify the conflict of interest with clients that are likely to occur in the course of its business and adopt appropriate policies designed to minimise the impact of any conflict of interest. - (2) A market operator that is part of a group shall also consider the conflict of interest that may arise as a result of its membership of that group. - (3) Policies designed to mitigate conflict of interest shall include: - (a) refusing to act for clients in certain circumstances; - (b) where it is appropriate to act, disclosing the conflict of interest to the client; - (c) training employees in respect of the conflict of interest and the procedures to avoid or manage such conflict of interest;

-- (c) training employees in respect of the conflicts of interest and the procedures to avoid or manage such conflicts of interest; - (d) obtaining undertakings from employees or agents that they shall disclose any conflicts of information of which they are aware and not seek to exploit information gained from clients for their personal benefit; - (e) making reasonable arrangements to ensure that employees abide by such undertakings; - (f) arranging appropriate internal barriers of communication or records; - (g) ensuring that the client's interests are placed above those of the market intermediary; and - (h) reviewing the client relationship no less frequently than annually to ensure that the client's interests are not being compromised and documenting the results of the review. - (4) A market operator shall adopt documented policies and procedures that are designed to ensure that any fee, charge, commission any other payment, or any gift or hospitality, received from a third party will not encourage the market intermediary or its staff to act in a way other than in the best interests of the client. - (5) A market operator shall not take advantage of information gained from services provided to one client to benefit another client, the intermediary itself, or any of its shareholders, staff or agents or any other companies in a financial group of which it may be a member. - (6) A market operator that issues commentaries on trading results shall ensure that the commentary is accompanied by: - (a) the name of the person who compiled it; and - (b) disclosure of the source from which it was obtained. - (7) Where a market operator or a financial group of which it is a part has a material interest in a transaction to be entered into with or for a client, or a relationship which gives rise to a conflict of interest in relation to such a transaction, the market intermediary shall not knowingly either advise, or deal in the exercise of discretion, in relation to that transaction unless it has - (a) disclosed that material interest or relationship, as the case may be, to the client; or - (b) taken reasonable steps to ensure that neither the material interest nor relationship adversely affect the interests of the client. - (8) The Commission may give details of circumstances where all market operators shall decline to act or put special mitigating procedures in place and may direct any market operator to refuse to act where the Commission determines that a conflict of interest exists that cannot be safely managed in any other way.
-The market operator shall abide by any directions of the Commission.
+- (d) obtaining undertakings from employees or agents that they shall disclose any conflict of interest information of which they are aware and not seek to exploit information gained from clients for their personal benefit; - (e) making reasonable arrangements to ensure that employees abide by such undertakings; - (f) arranging appropriate internal barriers of communication or records; - (g) ensuring that client interests are placed above those of the market intermediary; and - (h) reviewing the client relationship at least annually to ensure that client interests are not being compromised and documenting the results of the review. - (4) A market operator shall adopt documented policies and procedures that are designed to ensure that any fee, charge, commission, gift, hospitality, or any payment, received from a third party will not encourage the market intermediary or its staff to act in a way other than in the best interests of the client. - (5) A market operator shall not take advantage of information gained from services provided to one client to benefit another client, the intermediary itself, any of its shareholders, staff, agents or any other companies in a Group of which it may be a member. - (6) A market operator that issues commentaries on trading results shall ensure that the commentary is accompanied by: - (a) the name of the person who compiled it; and - (b) disclosure of the source from which it was obtained. - (7) Where a market operator or a Group of which it is a member has a material interest in a transaction to be entered into with or for a client, or a relationship which gives rise to a conflict of interest in relation to such a transaction, the market intermediary shall not knowingly either advise, or deal in the exercise of discretion, in relation to that transaction unless it has - (a) disclosed that material interest or relationship, as the case may be, to the client; or - (b) taken reasonable steps to ensure that neither the material interest nor relationship adversely affect the interests of the client.